 We have analyzed some of the top JS developers’ profiles on Upwork.
 Their hourly prices vary between $35 and $70 per hour.
 Surprisingly, we even found a profile of a JS specialist with proficiency in e-commerce with the desired payment of $250 per hour.
 At the same time, some developers charge $20 per hour or less.

-Analyzing this information, we can say that it costs approximately $67,000–$134,000 per year to cooperate with a full-time freelance developer.
+Analyzing this information, we can say that it costs approximately $67,000–$134,000 per year to cooperate with a full-time remote developer.
 In some particular cases, the price increases up to over $400,000.

 You must pay a salary to your on-site specialists as long as they work for you.
 The situation with freelance employees is different: you don’t have to pay them if there are no tasks for them.
 At the same time, developers working on a freelance basis may leave you at any time, whether they have finished their work or not.